TraceLD/retropath/README.md

 **Linux-only caution:** In the event that some system package is missing a human readable exception will be thrown and you should read it to see what package is missing and then install the missing package from your distro's package maneger (e.g. `apt`/`yum`/etc.).

+### Viewing the results

+To view the results see the `results` folder that has been generated after running the example.

+### Full usage

+To see help how to use the program with all the possible options and parameters run `./RetroPath.Cli` on Linux/macOS and `./RetroPath.Cli.exe` in the terminal.

+The basic usage is `./RetroPath.Cli <rules-file> <source-file> <sink-file> <pathway-length>` (on Windows it needs to be `./RetroPath.Cli.exe` instead).

 ## Information for developers